 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those members of the Monastery who are directly involved in the management, administration or regulation of our Online Bookshop and they are subject to a duty of confidentiality.
 Please note:

-- We do not have access to your bank or payment card details.
-We use Stripe and PayPal to process payments and refunds in a secure way and at the point of payment, you will be asked to choose which payment provider you would like to use.
+- we do not have access to your bank or payment card details.
+We use Stripe to process payments and refunds in a secure way

-- sign in to your account and move away from the site and return at another time, your sign in details will be remembered so you will not need to sign in again
+- sign in to your account and move away from the site and return at another time, you can choose for your sign in details to be remembered so don’t need to sign in again every time you visit the site.

 - add items to your shopping basket or wish list, those items will be stored and remembered for you when you return.

-- move around our site, your activity and preferences will be captured and remembered.
+- move around our site, your activity, such as recently viewed products, and preferences will be captured and remembered.

-You can block cookies by changing the settings on your browser but this may mean that you will not have full access to our site.
-You can also through your browser settings, at any time delete cookings that are stored on your device and associated with our site.
+You can block cookies by changing the settings on your browser but since we use only strictly necessary cookies, this action might affect the basic functionality of the website and your experience on the whole.
+At any time you can delete cookies that are stored on your device and associated with our site, through your browser settings.

 Third Party Websites